HansonSoftware/listly/README.md

 - [x] Create form (for todos)
 - [x] Move todos to other columns (when complete or in progress)
 - [x] Delete todos
+- [ ] Undo list (with U keybind and a stack)
 - [ ] Save lists / session with keybind Ctrl-S
 - [ ] Saving popup
 - [ ] Choose and connect to a local DB
 - [ ] Store sessions in DB
 - [x] Allow tab & shift-tab movement between cols
 - [ ] Implement intuitive keybinds
-- [ ] Fix bug where keybinds are registered in filter or new task
+- [x] Fix bug where keybinds are registered in filter or new task
 - [ ] ?
 Displays keybind guide